 Oftentimes visitors to the Gibson House Museum ask our guides about Charlie Gibson Jr.’s relationships with other well-known Bostonians, especially Isabella Stewart Gardner.
 Although the two were neighbors for nearly forty years, there is not much evidence that they were close.
 (Isabella Stewart Gardner was both a generation older than Charlie and was part of a higher social class.)
 There is, however, evidence that they were acquaintances.
-Isabella Stewart Gardner was, and still is, considered one of the most prominent, and perhaps

 eccentric, members of Boston’s elite in the nineteenth and twentieth centuries.
 She was born in New York City in 1840 to a wealthy family.
 In 1860, just before she turned twenty, she married Jack Gardner and they moved to Boston, to 152 Beacon Street in the Back Bay.
 Although the couple traveled abroad quite a bit, Beacon Street was their home until Jack’s death in 1898, after which Isabella purchased land in the Fens for the museum and home they had been planning.
-During this same period, Charlie Gibson was born (1874), grew up in the Back Bay at 137 Beacon Street, and went on the trip to France which inspired his travelogue,
+During this same period, Charlie Gibson was born (1874), grew up in the Back Bay at 137 Beacon Street, and went on the trip to France which inspired his travelogue, Two Gentlemen in Touraine (1899).
+The Gibson family lived just two blocks from the Gardners during the entire time they resided in the Back Bay.

 For much of her adult life, Isabella, was a well-known and beloved patron of the arts in Boston, fostering close-knit communities of artists, writers, and intellectuals.
 She often hosted art-related galas, much like the famous one on opening night of her museum, on January 1, 1903.
 That night alone she hosted hundreds of Boston’s elite as they enjoyed a concert performed by members of the Boston Symphony Orchestra and the Cecilia Society.
 Charlie would have been aware of the concerts, lectures, exhibitions, and performances Isabella frequently hosted, as well as her patronage of writers, but there is no documentation of their first meeting.